codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 # 3. Create namespace for the first runtime:
 kubectl create namespace codefresh-runtime-1

-# 4. Install the first runtime on the namespace
+# 4. Install the first runtime in the namespace
 # 5. the runtime name is printed
 codefresh install runtime --runtime-kube-namespace codefresh-runtime-1